Mentalab-hub/explorepy/docs/installation.rst

 On a Windows and Mac operating systems, standalone desktop software ``explorepy-desktop`` can be installed using the .exe installable file uploaded to
 `release page <https://github.com/Mentalab-hub/explore-desktop-release/releases/latest/>`_.
 Please note that the dependencies will be installed automatically.

+A standalone Mac installer is also available.
+Please contact Mentalab support to get Mac installer.

 Option 2: Installing from Python Package Index (PyPI) and pip (advanced)